Rotz-kirwa/phase_3-project/README.md

 2. Enter a date in YYYY-MM-DD format (or leave blank for today)
 3. Enter status as "present" or "absent"
 - Example date: `2023-05-30`
+- Future dates are not allowed

 ### 3. View Attendance Records
 **Usage:** Simply select this option to view all attendance records.
 - Records are displayed by student
 - For each student, all attendance dates and statuses are shown
+- A summary of total records is displayed at the end

 ### 4. List Students
 **Usage:** Select this option to see all students in the roster.